natemacleod/to-do-bot/README.md

 - /remove: Removes a task from your list.
 - /lb: Displays a leaderboard of server members, ranked by their total points.
 - /deletelist: Completely deletes your list from the database.

+## Setup
+To use this bot:
+1. Set up a new application in Discord's developer portal
+2. Invite the bot to a server
+3. Clone this repo
+4. Run `pip install py-cord --pre motor asyncio python-dotenv` (this will install all needed libraries)
+5. Create a .env file following the example.
+You will need a MongoDB server (can be local, Atlas, etc.)
+6. Run bot.py